reflex-dev/reflex-web/docs/getting-started/installation.md

 A virtual environment should solve this problem, or you can try running `python3 -m` before the reflex command.
 ```

 ## Install on Windows

+### Prerequisites
+For Windows users, we recommend using [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/about) for optimal performance.

 WSL users should refer to instructions for Linux above.